 What technical and descriptive metadata is available, and what is needed?
 Who puts in the metadata, and who controls accuracy and consistency?

 A metadata schema is only as good as how consistently the existing fields are filled out.
 The best schema is almost useless if only a fraction of the fields are filled out.
 The metadata schema becomes the key to the archive.
 When the one searching for files has no knowledge or memory of the specific production, metadata is the only way to find files.

 P5 Archive offers customisable metadata fields and menus to build a metadata schema in minutes.
 Additionally, combined searching and media previews give P5 Archive a mini-MAM feature set.

 Step #5: Keep digitisation as a separate project

-The digitisation of analog or historic media is a project in its own right.
+The digitisation of analog or historic media like film, photos and audio tape is a project in its own right.
 Film scanners are needed to digitise existing film.

 With other historical media, second-hand devices are sometimes the only option to read the media.
 Depending on the amount of historic media, digitisation alone can take years to complete.
 For this reason, it makes sense to keep the project separate from the archive as such because it could delay everything.

 A good approach is to start archiving the most recent finalised files.
 Optimising this workflow is important before a digitisation workflow can be faded in.